Francis Ngannou: Ultimate Fighting Championship

 Ngannou made his UFC debut against fellow newcomer Luis Henrique on 19 December 2015, at UFC on Fox 17.
 He won the fight via knockout in the second round.

 Ngannou next faced UFC newcomer Curtis Blaydes on 10 April 2016, at UFC Fight Night 86.
 He won the fight via TKO, due to doctor stoppage at the end of the second round.

 In his next bout, Ngannou faced another newcomer in Bojan Mihajlović on 23 July 2016, at UFC on Fox 20.
 He won the fight via TKO in the first round.
 Ngannou then faced Anthony Hamilton on 9 December 2016, at UFC Fight Night 102.
 He won the fight by submission in the first round, and earned his first UFC Performance of the Night bonus.

 Ngannou faced Andrei Arlovski on 28 January 2017, at UFC on Fox 23.
 He won the fight via TKO in the first round.
 The win also earned Ngannou his second Performance of the Night bonus.

 Ngannou was expected to face Junior dos Santos on 9 September 2017, at UFC 215.
 However, on 18 August, Dos Santos was pulled from the match after being notified of a potential USADA violation.
 In turn, Ngannou was removed from the card after promotion officials deemed that a suitable opponent could not be arranged.

+In 2017, he set the world record for the hardest punch ever recorded on the PowerKube, at 129,161 franklin (a unit used by the PowerKube that combines power and energy).

 In the highest profile fight of his career, Ngannou faced veteran Alistair Overeem on 2 December 2017, at UFC 218.
 He won the fight via knockout in the first round.
 This knockout has been labeled as one of the greatest and most brutal knockouts of all time.
 Following the bout, Ngannou signed a new, eight-fight contract with the UFC.

 Ngannou faced Stipe Miocic for the UFC Heavyweight Championship on 20 January 2018, at UFC 220.
 He lost the fight via unanimous decision.

 Ngannou faced Derrick Lewis on 7 July 2018, at UFC 226.
 He lost the fight via unanimous decision.
 The fight was heavily criticized by the media and the fans for the lack of offence from both competitors and was labeled as a "snoozefest".

 Ngannou faced Curtis Blaydes in a rematch on 24 November 2018, in the main event at UFC Fight Night 141 He won the fight via TKO early into the first round.
 The win also earned him a Performance of the Night bonus.

 Ngannou headlined the UFC's inaugural event on ESPN, UFC on ESPN 1 against Cain Velasquez on 17 February 2019.
-He won the fight via knockout in the first round.
+He won via knockout in the first round.

 Ngannou faced Junior dos Santos on 29 June 2019, at UFC on ESPN 3.
 He won the fight via technical knockout in the first round.
 This fight earned him the Performance of the Night award.